-Risk-off approach by lenders (more opportunities for us in the riskier/asset management focussed end of the spectrum)
+Risk-off approach by lenders (more opportunities for us in the riskier/asset management focused end of the spectrum)

 With an uncertain year ahead, mainly driven by the UK’s confirmed exit from the EU, lenders in the bridging and development space will approach 2017 with a reduced appetite for risk.
-We expect bridging lenders to be focussed on “vanilla” product and development lenders to be more selective and less willing to gear up with developers.
-At Avamore we like to roll up our sleeves and take on the more complex cases and will welcome a rise in more opportunistic or asset management focussed deals if they materialise in 2017.
+We expect bridging lenders to be focused on “vanilla” product and development lenders to be more selective and less willing to gear up with developers.
+At Avamore, we like to roll up our sleeves and take on the more complex cases and will welcome a rise in more opportunistic or asset management focused deals if they materialise in 2017.